teor2345/privcount/doc/TorEvents.markdown

 All current Tor versions advertise and support:
 * Intro version 2: no client authentication
-* Intro version 3: adds basic and stealth client authentication The equivalent bitfield value is 0x000c.
+* Intro version 3: adds basic and stealth client authentication So the bitfield value is always 0x000c (0xc in the event).

 Protocol versions 0 and 1 are no longer supported.